Unified Smoothing Approach for Best Hyperparameter Selection Problem Using a Bilevel Optimization Strategy: Acknowledgement

 \section{Acknowledgement}

-This work was conducted while C. T. Nguyen was a research assistant at National Taiwan Normal University and J. H. Alcantara was a postdoctoral fellow at National Taiwan Normal University.
+Part of this work was conducted while J. H. Alcantara was a postdoctoral fellow at National Taiwan Normal University, and C. T. Nguyen was a research assistant at National Taiwan Normal University.
 The work of J.-S. Chen was supported by the Ministry of Science and Technology, Taiwan.

 \begin{appendices}